Overview of Abnormally Heavy or Prolonged Menstrual Bleeding

-Menstrual problems are relatively common and about 25% of women experience menorrhagia at some point during their reproductive years.
+Menstrual problems are relatively common and about 25 percent of women experience menorrhagia at some point during their reproductive years.
 Menorrhagia can occur anytime after menstruation begins and before menopause.

 Menstrual cycles vary considerably from woman to woman, and in some cases, from month to month in the same woman.
 The average cycle is 28 days, measured from the beginning of menstruation, but may last 1840 days.
 The average menstrual period lasts 45 days, but can vary from 3 to 7 days in length.
 In women with menorrhagia, menstrual periods may occur more often than normal (e.g., every 2 or 3 weeks and/or may last 710 days or even longer.
 In severe cases, women can have their period for 3 weeks out of every month.

 During menstruation, the average blood loss is about 4080 milliliters.
 Women with menorrhagia may experience heavy bleeding that soaks through one or more sanitary pads or tampons every hour for several hours.